tinytort/201d-spring-2017/class-04-links-functions-css_layout/lab/README.md

 - Inside of the Driver's main work directory on their laptop, make a directory with your partner’s name and then navigate (cd) into it.
 From there, enter the command `git clone the-https-link-you-copied`.
 That will create a local version of the forked repo on the Driver's laptop.

-- 'cd' into that directory and enter 'atom .' in the terminal to open all of the files in Atom.
+- 'cd' into that directory and enter 'code .' in the terminal to open all of the files in Atom.

 - Start working on the code!